dreamcatcher-tech/network/ideas/Companies/CSE listed Public Company.md

 If we earn funds, we would pay tax on it.
 If customers instead became shareholders, we can invest the money from them before we get taxed before it, gaining us extra funds.

+It seemed like we could hold a company in NZ, and then be an issuer in Canada ?
+How many classes of stock can we offer ?
+Could we have one per NFT ?

+Cost of the shares is what you pay money on, so with clever balancing, we can still get on the exchange, with large founders shares that were paid at the threshold for.
+Might be good to do a brokered placement.
 ## V1 NFT basis
 To raise public funds to build the Dreamcatcher without corrupting the protocol requires an interface to be designed.
 That interface can be a public company that raises funds controlled by us to fund packets on behalf of people who want a 3rd party to do the effort and gain a profit from it.
 This seems a quick and easy way to get funding to tackle more exotic routes, like starting our own exchange in UA.